brownieboy/kendo-webpack-systemjs/readme.md

 In this way, only the parts of Kendo that you're actually using will be included in your final code, resulting in a huge file size reduction in your final code.
 (Yes, you can always create a custom version of Kendo by hand, but do you really want to keep having to so that every time you add a new Kendo feature?
 That's assuming that you even remember to do it, of course!)

-Also includes a SystemJS version.
-Open the file /src/index-systemjs.html in a local web server to see this version.

 ##Environment